 Let’s take a quick look at the video below by the School of Life.
-I love their use of animation to illustrate how we perceive our bodies and our mind.
+I love their use of animation to illustrate how we perceive our bodies and minds.

 Interesting way of looking at it, right?

-Also, ladies, if you are not your body, you are not your stretch marks, you are not your blemishes, you are not your weight.
+Also, ladies, if you are not your body, you are not your stretch marks, you are not your blemishes, and you are not your weight.
 The real you has no physical shape or form.
 The real you is whole and complete.
 Please know that there is nothing wrong with stretch marks and blemishes.
 You should embrace, love, and care for the skin You are in.
 But the point I’m trying to make here is that we place so much attention on things that do not matter.
 And we often allow these things, physical features, to define who we are, when the real you is flawless.
 True beauty comes from within, and you, dear one, are a beautiful soul.

 Okay, end of rant.
 Let’s continue.

 The mind (false self/ego)